-The government filtered the internet to block pornography primarily, as well as lesbian, gay, bisexual, transgender, and intersex (LGBTI) material, some secular sites, and sites critical of Islam.
+The government filtered the internet primarily to block pornography and LGBTI material, and sites critical of Islam.

-The country had a high internet penetration rate due in large part to pervasive ownership of smart phones.
-The World Bank reported an internet penetration rate of 82 percent.
+The country had a high rate of internet access due partly to pervasive ownership of smart phones.
+The World Bank reported an internet access rate of 82 percent in 2016.